basecamp/handbook/product-histories.md

 When 37signals became Basecamp in 2014, we decided to spin off or sell our other (very successful!) applications.
 One of those was Highrise, our customer relationship management (CRM) tool.
 Highrise was by far the most popular of our non-Basecamp apps, so when we announced we were selling it, the offers poured in.
 After many long, lawyer-filled months, we were finally able to pass the company along to Nathan Kontny.
 Highrise is a subsidiary of Basecamp until it becomes fully funded by customer subscriptions, but it's been flourishing since Nate took over.
 Highrise is entirely separate from Basecamp now, in terms of its staff, board, and revenue.

+## Campfire

+In 2006, we built Campfire to help businesses communicate better.
+It’s a simple, real-time web-based group chat tool that let’s people set up password-protected chat rooms super quickly.
+At the very beginning it didn’t integrate with Basecamp, but when it did it took off.
+Customers can still sign up for an independent Campfire account (they don’t need to be a Basecamp customer), so /play loggins can continue to amuse people indefinitely.

 ## Know Your Company

 In 2013, Basecamp created a software tool that allows managers to ask questions to gain insight into what their employees think about work, the culture, the direction of the company, what people are working on, or even something personal like their favorite recent movie.
 We created KYC because when the Basecamp team grew to about 30 people, Jason realized he didn't know the company or its people as well as he should have.
 So, KYC was created initially as an internal tool that eventually became a product that we sold to customers.
 In 2014, we [sold Know Your Company](https://knowyourcompany.com/story) to Claire Lew, and she's been running it ever since!